 The former executive sushi chef at Zuma has opened a tiny sushi restaurant in the Television Centre at White City development.
 With just 15 seats expect, this is already one of the hottest tickets in the area.

 The Sethi family's concept of taking a colonial gymkhana club theme and serving modern Indian food combined with British ingredients, with a focus on the tandoor oven and sigri charcoal grill was an instant hit.
 Always packed with A-listers and foodies alike.
-[Currently closed due to fire damage]

 The original Hakkasan is tucked down a tiny alleyway just off Tottenham Court Road.
 Step inside though and you're transported to a Chinese den of black laquer and gold.
 Awarded a Michelin star two years after opening, it's retained it every year since.